PapaChaos/Mekken/Readme.md

 # Mekken

-An multiplayer arena game made in Unity as a Interactive Media class project for technical direction. <br />
+An multiplayer arena game made in Unity as a Interactive Media class project for technical direction.
 The purpose of the game is to knock the enemy opponent.
-This was made during a 4 week course. <br />
+This was made during a 4 week course.
-*John Klima was the professor during this course and did the main programming and had a hand in every decision.* <br />
+*John Klima was the professor during this course and did the main programming and had a hand in every decision.*
-*Note: Everyone had to contribute some code during this project.* <br />
+*Note: Everyone had to contribute some code during this project.*

 ## Project Members

-### Project Roles
-- Technical Director
-- Project Manager
-- Programmer
-- 3D Artist
-- Rigging and Animation
-- Game Designer
-- 2D Artist
-- Writer

 ###### Managers
 - John Klima - Technical Director